Multi-Sub Optimizer Tutorial

 How Does MSO Perform its Calculations?

-MSO works by minimizing a composite frequency response error.
-Depending on the optimization method selected, MSO computes the composite frequency response error in two different ways.
-When the mode called "As flat as possible without additional global EQ" is chosen, MSO bases its composite response error calculations on the response flatness at multiple listening positions, so its reduction of seat-to-seat frequency response variation is an indirect (but significant) result of this approach.
-When the mode called "Best match of MLP with other listening positions" is chosen, you choose a position for the MLP, and the composite response error is a combination of the response flatness error of the MLP, together with the deviations of the responses of each non-MLP position from the MLP.
-When a "sub-only" configuration is used, only the composite response error of the subs at multiple listening positions is minimized.
-For a conventional configuration consisting of both subs and main speakers, the composite error includes both the subs and main speakers.
+MSO supports configurations consisting only of subs, and also configurations consisting of subs plus satellites.
+When a "sub-only" configuration is used, only the computed response error of the subs at multiple listening positions is minimized.
+For a configuration consisting of both subs and satellites, the composite error includes both the subs and main speakers.
 In this case, MSO optimizes the integration of subs and main speakers at multiple listening positions.
 Regardless of the optimization method chosen, when a configuration includes both main speakers and subs, the optimization of the subs and their integration with the main speakers are all done in one step in order to maximize the usage of the limited EQ resources available in low-cost DSP units.

 What Measurements Do I Need to Take?